2002Bishwajeet/Dino-Thunder/CONTRIBUTING.md

 ## Coding Standards

 Currently Dino Thunder doesn't use any Coding Standards.
-If you would like to implement a coding standart We use prettier for our JS coding standards and auto-formatting our code.
+If you would like to implement a coding standart.
+We use standard C/C++ extension to format the code

 ## Introducing New Features

-We would 💖 you to contribute to this game, but we would also like to make sure Appwrite is as great as possible and loyal to its vision and mission statement 🙏.
+We would 💖 you to contribute to this game, but we would also like to make sure that this game is as great as possible and simple and easy to play.

 For us to find the right balance, please open an issue explaining your ideas before introducing a new pull request.